 I loved the plot and characters in the novel.
-Although there were parts were the book strongly resembled other storylines I'd read, I loved the unique twist to this novel.
-Similarly, some parts of the novel were lightly predictable but the storyline wasn't relying on the few predictable events to carry the story.
+Although there were parts where the book strongly resembled other storylines I'd read, I loved the unique twist to this novel.
+Similarly, some parts of the novel were lightly predictable but the plot wasn't relying on the few predictable events to carry the story.

 There were, however, some parts of the novel that I didn't enjoy.
 The first forth of the novel was very reliant on small town social structures and football.
 I had very, very little idea what was going on in the scenes relating to football because my knowledge of the sport is so limited.
 In contrast, I grew up in a small town and felt that the protagonist's musings of the social structure of his school was exaggerated and a little unrealistic.
 The descriptions in the novel were very extensive and I felt like the book could have been easily condensed then re-expanded to focus on some events and draw out the story in a more even way.

 Despite the flaws I've expansively outlined above, I really loved this novel.
 The characters were all fun, witty, and interesting.
 The plot was extremely drawing and unique and I will doubtlessly read the next book that comes out to expand on this story (what a cliffhanger!).
 I suggest this novel for readers looking for a new type of book to read.
 The novel is lengthy but a very easy and fun read.
 It will leave you gripping your seat waiting for more!